John E. Osborn (lawyer): Academic and non-profit organizations

 Osborn is an affiliate professor of law at the University of Washington in Seattle and has lectured at the Ross School of Business of the University of Michigan, Ann Arbor since 1997.
-He has held visiting appointments in public health at the University of California, Los Angeles, in politics at Princeton University, and in socio-legal studies at the University of Oxford [8] where he was a visiting senior member of Wadham College.
+He also has held visiting appointments in public health at the University of California, Los Angeles, in politics at Princeton University, and in socio-legal studies at the University of Oxford [8] where he was a visiting senior member of Wadham College.
 In 2004, Osborn was appointed by Secretary of State Colin Powell to the Board of Governors of the East-West Center, an international education and research center in Honolulu focused on the Asia Pacific region.
 In 1998 he was awarded an Eisenhower Fellowship and traveled to Northern Ireland to examine the roots of the conflict and the status of the peace process.
-He is a trustee of the Brandywine River Museum, a former trustee of Tower Hill School, and a member of the Council on Foreign Relations and the American Law Institute.
+He is a member of the board of advisors of the Geisel School of Medicine at Dartmouth College, and a former trustee of the Brandywine Museum of Art in Chadds Ford, Pennsylvania and the Tower Hill School in Wilmington, Delaware.
+He is a life member of the Council on Foreign Relations and the American Law Institute.

 Publications

-Osborn is a contributing columnist for Forbes.com and STAT, and has published op-ed columns and notable essays in law and policy journals, including:
+Osborn has contributed op-ed columns and essays on policy issues to the Washington Post, the National Law Journal, the Christian Science Monitor, Health Affairs, Forbes.com and STAT, and has written notable articles for law and policy journals, including: